What is counselling?

 We encourage clients to use public transportation - the Yaletown/Roundhouse Sky Train station is one half block south of our offices and there are several bus stops close by.
 If driving is the best option, please contact our staff for information on reasonably priced parking options.
 Tour our clinic and meet our team.

-If I miss a day, can I make it up?
+If I miss a day during the group program, can I make it up?

 The group therapy curriculums are developed with a certain number of sessions in mind, and the groups are "closed" which means a client cannot merely jump into another group to cover any material that was missed.
 However, if you miss a day(s), our clinical team will discuss with you how to cover the material and exercises that were missed.
 See our Fees & Financing page for more details.